Division of Research

 FAU’s most talented faculty, staff and students are expanding on its robust culture of research and inquiry.
 They’re leveraging regional assets, such as the ocean, patient populations, culture and business, to advance scientific understanding, discover new technologies and contribute to the economic vitality of our region.
 The university is investing in its research enterprise, and has made significant progress in establishing research pillars focused on institutional strengths.

-The Institute for Healthy Aging and Lifespan Studies is dedicated to the advancement of health through pioneering research and practical application.
+The Biomedical Research Institute (formely known as I-HeAL) is dedicated to the advancement of health through pioneering research and practical application.
 The institute’s team is redesigning the healthcare infrastructure to create novel intervention programs to improve the care of dementia patients and their caregivers, leading to improved mobility, delayed nursing home placement, reduced hospital re-admission, and decreased costs.

 FAU BRAIN Institute (I-BRAIN)